davidyemo/Netmaze-Azure-Hybrid-Networking-Project/README.md

 # What was the aim of the project?

-To build a secure, realistic hybrid Azure network that segments workloads, exposes apps privately, and connects a “cloud” VNet to a simulated on-prem VNet over a site-to-site VPN—then prove it works end-to-end.
+To build a secure, realistic hybrid Azure network that segments workloads, exposes applications privately, and connects a cloud VNet to a simulated on-prem VNet over a site-to-site VPN and then prove it works end-to-end.